gdongus/java-import-class-during-runtime/README.md

 <!--
-  Title: Awesome Sysadmin
+  Title: Load Java classes at runtime
-  Description: A curated list of amazingly awesome open source sysadmin resources.
+  Description: A example of how to load java classes packed in jars at runtime.
-  Author: n1trux
+  Author: gdongus
   -->

 # How to load java classes packed in jars at runtime